etki/revolving-skill-check/README.md

 - Money transfer is an atomic operation, so mind your isolation levels if using SQL-alike database and choose your strategy wisely if using any other store where operation atomicity doesn't span across entities.
+- Transfer should be rejected if there's not enough money.
 - Also don't use floats, doubles and other non-exact stuff.

 ## Building